Kolmogorov--Arnold stability: Abstract

 \section{Abstract}

-Regarding the representation theorem of Kolmogorov and Arnold (KA) as an algorithm for representing or <<expressing>> functions, we test its robustness by analyzing its ability to withstand adversarial attacks.
-We find KA to be robust to countable collections of continuous adversaries, but unearth a question about the equi-continuity of the outer functions that, so far, obstructs taking limits and defeating continuous groups of adversaries.
+Regarding the representation theorem of Kolmogorov and Arnold (KA) as an algorithm for representing or <<expressing>> functions, we test its robustness by analyzing its stability to withstand re-parameterizations of the hidden space.
+One may think of such re-parameterizations as the work of an adversary attempting to foil the construction of the KA outer function.
+We find KA to be stable under countable collections of continuous re-parameterizations, but unearth a question about the equi-continuity of the outer functions that, so far, obstructs taking limits and defeating continuous groups of re-parameterizations.
 This question on the regularity of the outer functions is relevant to the debate over the applicability of KA to the general theory of NNs.